ocas/InternationalSis/README.md

 The appendix includes models and examples too large for the above document.

-### Appendix Application Submitted ###
+### Appendix: Application ###

+Used by:
+- SisInboundEventType.ApplicationSubmitted
+- SisInboundEventType.ApplicationScreened

-The Application Submitted object includes a variety of Applicant and Application data.
+The Application object includes a variety of Applicant and Application data.
+Note: Empty JSON collections are not represented within the XML.

 #### Application Submitted JSON ####